yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

   - `temperature`: The temperature for sampling.
 - `default_workflow_type`: Type of workflow logic applied to this dataset.
 If not specified, the `buffer.default_workflow_type` is used.
 - `default_reward_fn_type`: Reward function used during exploration.
 If not specified, the `buffer.default_reward_fn_type` is used.
+- `workflow_args`: A dictionary of arguments used to supplement dataset-level parameters.

 ### Trainer Input